Paete: Religion

+Paete is predominantly Roman Catholics.
 The only Catholic Church in the town is the Saint James the Apostle Parish Church which was first built in 1646.

 Paete is also a pilgrimage site.
-One of the primary products of the town's woodcarving industry are carving of pu-on or images of saints.
+One of the primary products of the town's woodcarving industry are carvings of santos (pu-on).
 The town's patron saint is St. James the Apostle, also known as St. James the Great.
-Residents celebrate his feastday every 25 July.
+Residents celebrate his feast day every 25th of July.
 The 1st Patron Saint of Paete is St. Lawrence, the deacon.

-St. Anthony the Abbot is a secondary patron of the town and his feast is celebrated by the townsfolk every January 17.
+St. Anthony the Abbot is a secondary patron of the town and his feast is celebrated by the townsfolk every January 17th.
 The patron has a stone chapel locally known as Ermita as a shrine dedicated to him.
 There is a town legend related to the saint where a town native sneaked in the chapel during a conflagration and took a statue the St. Anthony to bathe it in the river.
 Following this, it began to rain and the fire was extinguished, an event considered as a miracle by the townsfolk.